Australia's Hoyts plans record cinema IPO as Netflix waits in wings

-SYDNEY An Australian private equity firm is preparing the world's biggest listing of a cinema chain, in a shrinking market that's already the world leader in Internet piracy and is about to receive online streaming juggernaut Netflix (NFLX.O).
+SYDNEY Oct 15 An Australian private equity firm is preparing the world's biggest listing of a cinema chain, in a shrinking market that's already the world leader in Internet piracy and is about to receive online streaming juggernaut Netflix.

-Yet Pacific Equity Partners is hoping to convince investors that the only way is up for Australian cinemas, which have already withstood the hit from existing streaming services like Apple Inc's (AAPL.O) iTunes and cheaper couch-bound entertainments like gaming.
+Yet Pacific Equity Partners is hoping to convince investors that the only way is up for Australian cinemas, which have already withstood the hit from existing streaming services like Apple Inc's iTunes and cheaper couchbound entertainments like gaming.

-Pacific Equity is planning to exit the country's No.2 movie theater operator Hoyts in an IPO worth up to $800 million early next year, dwarfing the $322 million raised by AMC Entertainment (AMC.N) in 2013.
+Pacific Equity is planning to exit the country's No.2 movie theatre operator Hoyts in an IPO worth up to $800 million early next year, dwarfing the $322 million raised by AMC Entertainment in 2013.

 That comes ahead of an expected launch by Netflix in the home of Crocodile Dundee and Mad Max, threatening to speed up the decline in cinema audiences in a country where they are already falling faster than in the United States.